We left West Virginia, returned to Wilmington and settled in.

 Three plus years RVing and we've never had to pack up and haul the RV out of here because of weather...until now.
 Hurricane Matthew came calling.
 He hit Wilmington as a Category One, not too bad if you live in a house but way too risky to ride it out in an RV.
 We decided to go west to Greensboro and take advantage of the opportunity to visit my brothers again.

-What with a sporting event and some kind of a show in Greensboro and the weather on the coast we were lucky to get one of the last available campsites at the Greensboro KOA.
+What with a sporting event and some kind of a show in Greensboro, and the threatening weather on the coast, we were lucky to get one of the last available campsites at the Greensboro KOA.
 The sites there are not very level but this one was the worst.
 We ended up with two wheels off the ground and we were still listing a bit to the right.
 Thought we'd be okay anyway just for two days...until the rains came.
 We think being off level kept the door side slide from creating a good seal when it was opened because, when the rain started, it was raining inside the fifth wheel!
 We had pots, bowls and buckets all along the area where the slide meets the RV.
 Jack went up on the roof to check but there wasn't much he could do in the pouring rain.
 We brought the affected slide in, along with more water, and the leak stopped.
 So we spent the rest of the time with one slide closed.
 Cozy is a nice way to describe it.
 When the rain stopped two days later and we opened the slide again it was amazing how big the camper felt!

 The rain Matthew brought crippled much of coastal NC (and other coastal states) though Wilmington fared better than many other areas.
 We had to delay coming home one day because I-40 was flooded and closed in several areas to the east.
 On the plus side we did get to enjoy a nice visit with Glen, Joanna, Ken and Ciera.